thecompstudguy/url-shortener-be/README.md

 Backend services for the URL Shortener system, built as a Serverless (AWS Lambda) Node.js/TypeScript project using the Lesgo framework.

-**Warning:** This repository must remain private.
-It includes `.env` files with sensitive server and security configuration.

 ## Prerequisites

 - Node.js version from `.nvmrc` (recommended via `nvm`)